-The windlass and the winch breaker will trip if either of the units are overloaded.
+The electric winch breakers will trip if a unit is overloaded.
 It is in the cupboard by the starboard companion way.
 To reset it simply push down the yellow lever to the '1' position.

 12. Picking up a mooring buoy